Beverly Mowery Cooper

-Christina Yanette has been SIGNAL’s publications assistant since 2003.
+Christina Yanette is SIGNAL’s publications assistant.
 She supports the editor in chief, chief knowledge officer and advertising director with administrative, budget and production work.
-While processing bills and payments, she handles article research and magazine requests, manages the library and archives, and assists with e-newsletter production.
+While processing bills and payments, she handles article research and magazine requests, manages the library and archives.
 Yanette is the contact for SIGNAL’s article reprint program.
-She supports the magazine’s bonus distribution program, makes corrections to articles and tracks advertising pages and commission figures for advertising representatives.
+She supports the magazine’s bonus distribution program and tracks advertising pages and commission figures for advertising representatives.

-Yanette works with outside authors on copyright compliance procedures and payments, and she maintains the editorial calendar.
+Yanette works with outside authors on copyright compliance procedures and payments, and maintains the editorial calendar.
 She also prepares award package entries for consideration in editorial competitions.
-Additionally, she supports the AFCEA Intelligence Department with several annual symposiums.
 Previously, Yanette worked for EMC Corporation as a human resources assistant and at TRW as an administrative assistant.
 She earned an associates degree from what is now Southern Virginia University.

 Email: Christina Yanette